Harley Classics (Pre Evo)

 Read: Harley K-Model History

-Produced from 1952 to 1968, Harley's next successful race bike after the WR model was the KR750.
-The factory KR dirt track racer had a rigid frame like the old WR racer, with a bolt-on sub-frame allowing riders to switch back and forth for different types of track competition.
-Chrome-moly tubing was used with traditional cast iron frame lugs.
+Based on the K Model, the factory KR750 dirt track racer had a rigid frame like the old WR racer, with a bolt-on sub-frame allowing riders to switch back and forth for different types of track competition.
+Chromemoly tubing was used with traditional cast iron frame lugs.
 Besides high-performance engine parts, hubs, rims, brakes, six gallon tanks and full fairings were available as factory racing parts.

-Since its inception, the Harley KR750 proved to be a one of the most successful factory bikes, winning 12 of 15 Daytona national championship races from 1955 to 1969.
-It attracted future legends such as Tom Sifton and Gary Nixon, and won many races in its day.
+Produced from 1952 to 1968, the Harley KR750 proved to be a one of the most successful factory bikes, winning 12 of 15 Daytona national championship races between 1955 and 1969.
+It attracted future legends, such as Tom Sifton and Gary Nixon.

 Indian Goes Bankrupt